No Non-Solicitation Clause in Ontario? That’s Risky Businessachkarlaw-admin

 Vague or ambiguous non-solicitation clauses will be fatal.
 An employee must be clear about how the clause will restrict them legally—to have to guess and to be incorrect is unfair to the employee.
 Therefore, unclear terms will be interpreted against the drafter, i.e. the employer.
 To ensure your terms are sufficiently clear, it is best to consult with an employment lawyer at the drafting stage.

-Risks of Not Having a Drafted Non-Solicitation Clause
+Risks of Not Having a Drafted Non-Solicitation Clause in Ontario

 Employers may put their business and contacts at risk if their employment contract is an oral agreement or fails to include a written non-solicitation clause or policy.